bbatsov/clojure-style-guide/README.md

 <sup>[[link](#dont-flag-constants)]</sup>

 * <a name="underscore-for-unused-bindings"></a>
-  Use `_` for destructuring targets and formal arguments names whose value will be ignored by the code at hand.
+  Use `_` for destructuring targets and formal argument names whose value will be ignored by the code at hand.
 <sup>[[link](#underscore-for-unused-bindings)]</sup>